stripedgazelle/chessd/README.md

 Typing during a game simply becomes chat.
 Generally on any page ESCAPE should show a popup describing key bindings.
 Move each piece by clicking on it and then clicking on the destination square (not by dragging).
-Preferences are associated with each I.P. address; they include background-color, color, scale, and password.
+Preferences are associated with each I.P. address; they include background-color, color, scale, and (login) password.
-Any side of any board can be claimed as one's own by clicking 'lock' and entering a password if one is not already set on the preferences page (every board is locked separately, even when the same named player exists on multiple; I would recommend using the same password everywhere you play in order not to forget, and using the password on the preferences page definitely helps with that!)
+Clicking 'restart' returns the game to the starting position; clicking 'blank' clears the chat.

-Clicking 'restart' returns the game to the starting position; clicking 'blank' clears the chat; after both of those, 'reset' can be clicked also if you want to remove the passwords from that board.
+On each match board with a named player as both white and black, that named player may be protected via a password by clicking 'claim'.

-On each match with the named player as both white and black, a FICS feature to connect to the Free Internet Chess Server is available.
+To remove that association, click 'disown'.
-This feature is a work in progress -- currently no clocks are shown, so it is easy to lose on time, and the FICS player names are not yet transferred to the board.
+Clicking 'fics' connects to the Free Internet Chess Server, but be aware that this feature is a work in progress -- currently no clocks are shown, so it is easy to lose on time, and the FICS player names are not yet transferred to the board.